khadarbashajilan/khadarbashajilan/README.md

-# Hi there, I'm Khadar Basha Jilan! 👋
+# Hi there, I'm Khadar! 👋
 I'm an Aspiring Frontend Developer passionate about crafting beautiful and responsive web applications.
 I specialize in HTML, CSS, JavaScript, and React.js, with a keen interest in web animations using GSAP and Framer Motion.

 ## 🌐 Socials: